Joshua3255/Yummies/README.md

 The project is set up for **continuous integration and deployment** with GitHub and Netlify.
 To deploy the application, follow these steps:

 1. Push your changes to the GitHub repository.
-2. Netlify will automatically build and deploy the latest version of the application. (build command: parcel build index.html --dist-dir ./dist)
+2. Netlify will automatically build and deploy the latest version of the application. (build command: parcel build index.html --no-scope-hoist --dist-dir ./dist)

 ## Contact